 This isn’t a “double your money in no time, guaranteed!” scammy service.
 Let’s be real.
 Investing comes with risk.
 Everything has risk, including cash.

 One of the best defenses against risk is to have a globally-diversified multi-asset portfolio.
-I generally prefer to keep all of my positions at 5% or less of my portfolio to minimize risk associated with any one company.
+I generally prefer to keep all of my positions (except broad ETFs) at 5% or less of my portfolio to minimize risk associated with any one company.
 Preferably, I try to have my portfolios experience lower volatility than the S&P 500, even if some individual investments may be volatile.

 Each investment breakdown will include a description of major risks that could affect the company.

 Think of each stock outcome as a probability bell curve.
 Some stock investments will work out roughly as expected, a few will likely work out way better, and a few might turn out poorly.
 Rigorous screening methods can reduce problems, but there’s always the possibility of an outside event or truly rare occurrence.
-Investing in a diversified set of stocks reduces the overall risk of the portfolio.
+Investing in a diversified set of stocks and/or ETFs reduces the overall risk of the portfolio.

 In addition, stock prices are a lot more volatile than company fundamentals.
 Although I try to design portfolios to minimize volatility wherever possible, investors must be able to hang through volatile periods, especially for individual stocks.
 That’s what makes a great value investor- to do your homework on a company, make a decision, and then be willing to ignore price fluctuations, as long as your investment thesis on the company’s fundamentals remains intact.

-This service is ideal for long-term investors, value investors, growth-at-a-reasonable-price investors, dividend investors, retirees, and investors that want to have a globally-diversified portfolio including U.S. stocks and high-quality international stocks.
+This research service is ideal for long-term investors, value investors, growth-at-a-reasonable-price investors, dividend investors, retirees, and investors that want to have a globally-diversified portfolio including U.S. stocks and high-quality international stocks.

 It is meant for both intermediate and advanced investors that want business cycle updates and high-conviction long-term stock ideas through all market conditions.